AmiTamakuwala/Ami_Portfolio/README.md

         - checking VIF
         - check VIF and p-value
         - R-square value
+8)  Residual Analysis of the Train Data for the error term.
+(Distribution plot)
+9)  Making Predictions.
+10)	Model Evaluation
+11)	Final linear regression Model, which gives an appropriate idea of the dataset. (linear regression plot)
+12) Insights:

  Also tried to work with Powepoint for better summarize project and better vision.

  [Project - 3:LoanAnalysis: with Python & R- Programming Language](https://github.com/cuteAmi/LoanAnalysis_Py.git)(https://github.com/cuteAmi/LoanAnalysis_R.git)